TomashPetersen/rsschool-cv/cv.md

 7. I graduated High Civil Aviation School at Ulyanovsk and passed ICAO courses where I got 4 level of English language (intermediate)

 8. I can speak fluently in English and I maintain my language level by everyday training as well I do exercise to writing down and read documentation in English.
-I have 3 years experience to communicate in English on international flight.
+I have 3 years experience to communicate in English on international flight